nearform/stats/README.md

   - sampleInterval: a `number` representing the amount of seconds to take a sample when running.
 Defaults to 5 seconds.
   - eventLoopSampleInterval: the interval at which the eventLoop should be sampled, defaults to 500.
   - eventLoopLimit: the maximum amount of delay that is tolerated before overLimit is detected as true, defaults to 50.
+  - tags: an array of user defined strings to tag your stats with

 The StatsProducer event emitter which is returned has the following methods.